Functions

 Variadic functions accept zero or more arguments of the same type, which are treated as a slice inside the function.

-First-class functions are functions that can be assigned to variables, passed as arguments to other functions, and returned as values from other functions.
+In Go, functions are first-class values.
+They can be assigned to variables, passed as arguments, and returned from functions.

 Anonymous functions are functions without a name.